The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

 Schemes are listed alphabetically on the y-axis by default and either the 80% prediction-interval or the percent of activity mitigated is shown on the x-axis.

 Separate plots are provided for each of your selected mitigators.
-These separate plots are called 'facets'.

-Facets are shown in columns and repeated on several rows as required.
-You can control the number of facet columns using the 'Number of facet columns' slider control in the settings sidebar.
+Plots are placed in 'columns' horizontally and repeated on several vertical 'rows' as required.
+You can control the number of plots per row using the 'Number of charts per row' slider control in the settings sidebar.

 Responses for the *Focal scheme* are highlighted in red.